 Make a plan for how to get what you want.

 Would you travel to a place you've never been before without knowing how to get there, how long it will take and what you will need to take with you?
 Most would answer 'No' - although, there are a few brave souls out there that are looking for exactly this kind of adventure.
-When it comes to retirement though, the majority of people I've worked with take the occasion pretty seriously and want to know that they're going to be alright.
+When it comes to retirement though, the majority of people I've worked with take the occasion pretty seriously and want to know that they're going to be OK.
 Plan it out ahead of time and prepare a pathway into your retirement.
 You'll know what you need to do now to get what you want then - it will make all the difference.